PIacid/LibraryExample/README.md

 # LibraryExample:
-a library posting SNFW gifs into your app
+a library posting NSFW gifs into your app

 example usage: